Configure the Windows Firewall to Allow SQL Server Access

 The list of allowed traffic is populated in one of the following ways:

-Automatically: When a computer with a firewall enabled initiated communication, the firewall creates an entry in the list so that the response is allowed.
-This response is considered solicited traffic, and there is nothing that needs to be configured.
+Automatically: When a computer with a firewall enabled starts communication, the firewall creates an entry in the list so that the response is allowed.
+The response is considered solicited traffic, and there's nothing that needs to be configured.

 Manually: An administrator configures exceptions to the firewall.
-This allows either access to specified programs or ports on your computer.
+It allows either access to specified programs or ports on your computer.
 In this case, the computer accepts unsolicited incoming traffic when acting as a server, a listener, or a peer.
-This is the type of configuration that must be completed to connect to SQL Server.
+The configuration must be completed to connect to SQL Server.

 Choosing a firewall strategy is more complex than just deciding if a given port should be open or closed.
-When designing a firewall strategy for your enterprise, make sure that you consider all the rules and configuration options available to you.
-This article does not review all the possible firewall options.
-We recommend that you review the following documents:
+When designing a firewall strategy for your enterprise, make sure you consider all the rules and configuration options available to you.
+This article doesn't review all the possible firewall options.
+We recommend you review the following documents:

 Default Firewall Settings

 The first step in planning your firewall configuration is to determine the current status of the firewall for your operating system.
 If the operating system was upgraded from a previous version, the earlier firewall settings may have been preserved.
-Also, the firewall settings could have been changed by another administrator or by a Group Policy in your domain.
+The Group Policy or Administrator can change the firewall settings in the domain.

 Turning on the firewall will affect other programs that access this computer, such as file and print sharing, and remote desktop connections.
 Administrators should consider all applications that are running on the computer before adjusting the firewall settings.